Easily and securely share your banking information with organisations that you trust.

 The Consumer Data Right puts control of your data in your hands.
 In relation to the banking sector, the Consumer Data Right is referred to as “Open Banking”.

-On 1 November 2021, Bank of Melbourne enabled data sharing for personal loan and mortgage accounts.
-This is in addition to savings and transaction accounts, credit and debit cards, which have been available for data sharing since 1 July 2021.
+On 1 February 2022, Bank of Melbourne enabled data sharing for some business loans, lines of credit, overdrafts, foreign currency accounts and cash management accounts for individual account holders.
+This is in addition to savings and transaction accounts, credit and debit cards, mortgages and personal loan accounts which have been available for data sharing since 2021.

 We are pleased to announce that Westpac Group has been approved by the ACCC as an Accredited Data Recipient (ADR) under the Consumer Data Right.
 We will continue to provide updates on data sharing offerings for customers and how you can benefit from Open Banking.